-All new residential, educational and business premises development should seek to make adequate, appropriate and effective provision for high speed broadband and other communication networks.
+Where practicable, all new residential, educational and business premises development will be required to make provision for highspeed broadband and other communication networks.

-- 9.19 The NPPF (para.
-112) wants to see plans "support the expansion of electronic communications networks, including next generation mobile technology (such as 5G) and full fibre broadband connections". - 9.20 We want the whole of the Parish, including outlying rural premises, to be as well connected as it can possibly be and be able to take full advantage of future improved technology.
+- 9.23 The NPPF (para.
+112) wants to see plans "support the expansion of electronic communications networks, including next generation mobile technology (such as 5G) and full fibre broadband connections". - 9.24 We want the whole of the Parish, including outlying rural premises, to be as well connected as it can possibly be and be able to take full advantage of future improved technology.
 We want businesses, schools and households to have access to the latest and best communication technology.
 We want to remove as many barriers to this as we can.
 We endorse the Government's expressed view that access to superfast broadband should be a right, absolutely fundamental to life in 21st century Britain, and regarded as an essential service just like gas, electricity and water to all.
-Community consultation in 2018 demonstrated widespread frustrations and support for a much better service, which is now thought to be essential. - 9.21 Our policy Coly13 supports development proposals that ensure we are as well served as any other part of the UK.
+Community consultation in 2018 demonstrated widespread frustrations and demand for a much better service, which is now thought to be essential. - 9.25 Our policy Coly13 supports development proposals that ensure we are as well served as any other part of the UK.
 We think that this can be done and should be done without causing damage to the landscape character of the area.
 Local Plan Policy TC1 "Telecommunications" sets out the essential criteria that should be met to minimise visual intrusion and not adversely affect the amenity of nearby residents.
-Developers are also expected "to demonstrate that there are no suitable alternative locations before consideration will be given to proposals within Areas of Outstanding Natural Beauty".
+Developers are also expected "to demonstrate that there are no suitable alternative locations before consideration will be given to proposals within Areas of Outstanding Natural Beauty"36.

-&lt;sup>30 East Devon Local Plan 201302031, East Devon District Council http://eastdevon.gov.uk/media/1772841/local-plan-final-adopted-plan-2016.pdf
+36 East Devon Local Plan 201302031, East Devon District Council http://eastdevon.gov.uk/media/1772841/local-plan-final-adopted-plan-2016.pdf